zachPorras/fortimonitor_test_project/README.md

 Potential ways to allow for recurring requests made from the client side include:
 - Lifecycle Hooks: use setInterval() method within mounted() hook which calls API request method at specified intervals (currently using this strategy)
 - Loops: create a simple WHILE loop that wraps around API call method logic
-- External Libraries: task schedulers such as Bottleneck
+- External Libraries: task schedulers such as Bottleneck, or perhaps an HTTP library that offers this type of recurring request feature

 Request & Reset buttons were initially implemented but later removed when API requests were changed to occur automatically every 30 seconds.
 These buttons could be reintroduced to give the user a better sense of control (depending on the desired functionality of the app).